Day 3: A Day In New York City

 My third day started with a good rest.
 After I came “home” to my Airbnb* at the lovely Jessie´s place in Brooklyn, I could not do pretty much anymore.
 After being awake for more or less two days with a lack of sleep (besides the one or three hours on the planes) while I was traveling from Düsseldorf to Dublin to Newburgh to NYC, I was just exhausted.

 But do not worry, I wanted it that way.
 This kind of traveling might be not for everyone, and they would have chosen the easier but more expensive approach with a more direct flight with shorter layovers.
+Or having a one way RV rentals and have car and accommodation combined!
 Not me!
 For me, this is already part of the journey.
-Without this kind of travel choice, would not have seen the little museum of Dublin and I would not know that Newburgh even exists.
+Without this kind of travel choice, I would not have seen the little museum of Dublin and I would not know that Newburgh even exists.
 I would not have a clue, that the Dublin airport has luggage storage and that it is so easy to go to the city center and back.
-Would never have experienced the bus trip from St. Stephens International Airport in Newburgh to New York City.
+I would never have experienced the bus trip from St. Stephens International Airport in Newburgh to New York City.

 I would never miss all those experiences.
 But to be honest, even for me, this is something for the beginning of a journey.
 When it comes to the point when I have to go home again, I am more than happy that I booked a direct flight from Cuba to Germany. 😉